wovo/torsor/readme.md

 > to an element of X and get another element of X.
 > You can also subtract two elements of X and get an element of G.

-In my words: the torsor of a ratio scale is its corresponding interval scale.
+In my words: a torsor of a ratio scale is a corresponding interval scale.

 The [nlab torsor page ](
 https://ncatlab.org/nlab/show/torsor)